raspberrypilearning/silly-eyes/en/step_3.md

 --- task ---

-**Choose:** draw your eye **or** start from a round sprite.
+**Choose:** draw your eyeball **or** start from a round sprite.

 --- collapse ---

 ---
-title: Draw an eye in the Paint editor
+title: Draw an eyeball in the Paint editor
 ---

 Select the oval tool.

-You need to draw a perfect circle otherwise the whole eye will wobble around (instead of it being a Googly eye).
+You need to draw a perfect circle otherwise the whole eyeball will wobble around (instead of it being a Googly eye).

 To draw a perfect circle, press and hold the `Shift` key on the keyboard while you draw with the oval.
 If you are on a tablet, try and get as close to a perfect circle as possible.

-This is the outline of the eye so in the example we made it black.
+This is the outline of the eyeball so in the example we made it black.
 Make sure the circle is in the centre.

 ![centred circle](images/eyeball_circle_centre.png)